 Hi!
 My name is Ekta Shokeen and I am a PhD candidate in University of Maryland’s College of Information Studies.

-My research has been published in learning, information, and human computer interaction venues such as Association for Computing Machinery’s (ACM) Specific Interest Group for Human Factors in Computing Systems (SIGCHI) and CHI PLAY.
-My work in CHI PLAY grew out of my research focus on youth’s play and game practices.
+My research has been published in learning, information, and human-computer interaction venues such as Information and Learning Journal(ILS), International Society of Learning Science(ISLS), Association for Computing Machinery’s (ACM) Specific Interest Group for Human Factors in Computing Systems (SIGCHI), CHI PLAY.
+My work in these venues grew out of my research focus on youth’s experiences with educational technologies.

 Email me at eshokeen [at] umd [dot] edu, or message me on my LinkedIn profile.